dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-arm32.md

 # Build .NET Core Applications for Raspberry Pi with Docker

 You can build and run .NET Core apps with [Docker for Raspberry Pi and ARM32 devices](https://docs.docker.com/install/linux/docker-ce/debian), generally.
-These instructions are based on the [dotnetapp](README.md) sample.
+These instructions are based on the [.NET Core Docker Sample](README.md).

 > Note: that Docker refers to ARM32 as `armhf` in documentation and other places.